-PART
+PART 3

 THE STUFF OF DREAMS

 A warning: nothing in this section is as it seems.

-TRUMAN CAPOTE gives us a little girl who perhaps isn't there.
-A. E. Coppard tells of a little boy who might be there-if things work out that way.
-Mary-Alice Schnirring offers some children who are concerned with an entire world that, of course, can't be there, despite certain evidence to the contrary.
-Finally, in The Open Window, Saki exposes us to a little girl who undoubtedly shouldn't be there-and certainly wouldn't be in any decent kind of world.
+TRUMAN CAPOTE gives us a little girl who perhaps inn't there.

+A. E. Coppard be by who might be there-if the boy who might be there-if the who will be the who will be the who will be the who who will be the who who will be the who who are concerned with an entire world that, of course, can't be then, despite certain evidence to the contrary.
+Finall, the The Ohm Wildow.
+Saki exposes us to a final who will be the who will be th Finally, in The Open Window, Saki exposes us to a little girl who undoubtedly shouldn't be there-and certainly wouldn't be in any decent kind of world.
 Pedantic definitions notwithstanding, we insist on calling this a fantasy story: fantasy, we hasten to add, impure and simple.

+MIRIAM

-MIRIAM by Truman Capote For SEVERAL YEARS, Mrs. H. T. Miller had lived alone in a pleasant apartment (two rooms with kitchenette) in a remodeled brownstone near the East River.
-She was a widow: Mr. H. T. Miller had left a reasonable amount of insurance.
-Her interests were narrow, she had no friends to speak of, and she rarely journeyed farther than the corner grocery.
-The other people in the house never seemed to notice her: her clothes were matter-of-fact, her hair iron-gray, clipped and casually waved; she did not use cosmetics, her features were plain and inconspicuous, and on her last birthday she was sixty-one.
-Her activities were seldom spontaneous: she kept the two rooms immaculate, smoked an occasional cigarette, prepared her own meals and tended a canary.
+by Truman Capote

+FOR SEVERAL YEARS, MES.
+H. T. Miller had lived alone in a pleasant apartment (two rooms with kitchenette) in a remodeled brownstone ment the East River.
+She was a widow: the properties of the properties of the properties of the Her interests were narrow, the had not friends to speak of, and she rarely journeyed further than the corner grocery.
+The other people in the house never seemed to notice her: her clothes people in the house never seemed to notice her her clothes waved; she did not use cosmicies, her features were plain and incompicious, and on her last birthday she was sixty-one.
+Her activities were seldom spontaneous: she kept the two rooms mismeaulate, musched an occasional eigentet, prepared her own

 Then she met Miriam.
 It was snowing that night.
 Mrs. Miller had finished drying the supper dishes and was thumbing through an afternoon paper when she saw an advertisement of a picture playing at a neighborhood theater.
-The title sounded good, so she struggled into her beaver coat, laced her galoshes and left the apartment, leaving one light burning in the foyer: she found nothing more disturbing than a sensation of darkness.
+The title sounded good, so she struggled into her beaver coat, laced her galoshes and left the apartment, leaving one light burning in the fover: she found nothing more disturbine than a sensation

+of darknes

 The snow was fine, falling gently, not yet making an impression on the pavement.
 The wind from the river cut only at street crossings.
 Mrs. Miller hurried, her head bowed, oblivious as a mole burrowing a blind path.
 She stopped at a drugstore and bought a package of peppermints.

-A long line stretched in front of the box office; she took her place at the end.
-There would be (a tired voice groaned) a short wait for all seats.
-Mrs. Miller rummaged in her leather handbag till she collected exactly the correct change for admission.
-The line seemed to be taking its own time and, looking around for some distraction, she suddenly became conscious of a little girl standing under the edge of the marquee.
-Her hair was the longest and strangest Mrs. Miller had ever seen: absolutely silver-white, like an albino's.
-It flowed waist-length in THE STUFF OF DREAMS smooth, loose lines.
-She was thin and fragilely constructed.
-There was a simple, special elegance in the way she stood with her thumbs in the pockets of a tailored plum-velvet coat.
-Mrs. Miller felt oddly excited, and when the little girl glanced toward her, she smiled warmly.
-The little girl walked over and said, "Would you care to do me a favor?"
-"I'd be glad to, if I can," said Mrs. Miller.
+and bought a package of peppermints.